Microsoft Eligibility Criteria for Freshers & Experienced 2025

 Microsoft Recruitment Process

-The recruitment process at Microsoft is long and tiring and includes many rounds, particularly evaluating their technical proficiency, problem-solving ability, and cultural fit within the organisation.
+The recruitment process at Microsoft is comprehensive and includes multiple rounds that evaluate technical proficiency, problem-solving ability, and cultural fit within the organization.
 The recruitment process includes:

 1. Online Application

-The next step will be the submission of your resume and application through the Microsoft careers portal.
-Ensure your resume highlights your essential skills, achievements, and experience in the role you want to apply for.
+The first step is submitting your resume and application through the Microsoft careers portal.
+Ensure your resume highlights your essential skills, achievements, and experience relevant to the role you want to apply for.

 2. Online Assessment